-Carissa Smith, a married mom of three-year-old twin boys, is BRIGHT Run's 2024 survivor spokesperson.
+Carissa Smith, a married mom of three-yearold twin boys, was BRIGHT Run's 2024 survivor spokesperson.
 She was diagnosed with Stage 3B triple negative breast cancer in February 2023.

 Carissa completed eight rounds of chemotherapy followed by a double mastectomy and sentinel node biopsy, a month of radiation and a year of immunotherapy.